The SAE Workflow Gap

 Tool Role

-TransformerLens Model loading, weight access, hook-based interventions
+TransformerLens Model instrumentation, activation caches, and hook-based interventions